EC0310/Fetchi/README.md

 ## Fetchi
 A simple CLI tool written using ChatGPT with Python.
-Works great, so I decided to post it's easier for me to share this with others!  <br>
+Works great, so I decided to post it's easier for me to share it with others!  <br>
 Reminder: This is written using ChatGPT, if there are any problems, I will immediately delete this project.

 ## 1. Installation